Halifax Town Hall: Town hall today

 King George VI and Queen Elizabeth visited the town hall in October 1937 and met civic leaders.
-In 1958, the film Room at the Top was filmed in the town hall and Halifax railway station.
+In 1958, the film Room at the Top was filmed in the town hall, at All Souls' Church and at Halifax railway station.
 In 1994–95 the offices on the ground floor were double-glazed.
 In 2006–07 the carved, wooden Overgate Hospice panel was presented to the town hall by local woodcarvers.
 In 2008 the town hall was judged one of the ten most spectacular in Britain by Architecture Today magazine.
 Groups can visit the town hall by arrangement.